 Online banking is quickly becoming more and more popular among Canadians.
 We keep an updated post that looks at the best online banks in Canada.
-Among other topics, we discuss internet banking and mobile apps offered by some of the leaders in Canada’s online banking world, including Tangerine (from Scotia Bank), EQ Bank (from Equitable Bank), Simplii Financial (from CIBC) and Zag Bank (Desjardins Group).
-Readers of that post may recall that we also talk about briefly about the online high-interest savings accounts offered by a number of credit unions.
+Among other topics, we discuss internet banking and mobile apps offered by some of the leaders in Canada’s online banking world, including Tangerine (from Scotia Bank), EQ Bank (from Equitable Bank), and Simplii Financial (from CIBC).
+Readers of that post may recall that we also talk briefly about the online high-interest savings accounts offered by a number of credit unions.

 Based on the feedback we received on those discussions, we thought we should do a follow-up post exploring Canada’s credit unions in greater detail.
 While this post does touch upon various aspects of these institutions, its primary objective is to take a closer look at the online/mobile banking platforms available at Canadian credit unions.

 Of note is the fact that our discussions will be limited only to personal banking platforms offered by credit unions, and will exclude their Quebec equivalents – Caisses Populaires.
 Specifically, in this post, we’ll try to answer the question: Do Canadian credit unions offer viable online banking options for Canadians – and how do they stack up against what else is on the market?
 While a post on credit union branch options is long overdue, it’s not really part of what we’re trying to do here (much to the chagrin of our Manitoba roots!).